Weltraumschaf/maconha/README.md

 ### Modify Serialized Context Size

-After the first start of the application and before the first scna job is started, it is necessary to increase the size for serialized context data of the batch jobs (at the moment this does not happen automatically):
+After the first start of the application and before the first scan job is started, it is necessary to increase the size for serialized context data of the batch jobs (at the moment this does not happen automatically):

 ```